 How to prune trees is essential knowledge.
 Using a sharp bladed tool, cut at a 20o – 45o angle to the horizontal.
 The cut should be half a fingers’ width beyond a bud.
 Choose a healthy looking bud which is facing the direction you want your tree to grow, usually upwards and outwards.

 Remember Health and Safety when cutting trees!
-If you are in any doubt about your ability to carry out tree pruning safely, then call a professional arborist.
+If you are in any doubt about your ability to carry out tree pruning safely, then call a professional tree surgeon.

 Do trees need to be watered?
 Not usually, but there are exceptions.